AgroGo-WSU/raspberry-pi/README.md

-this is the folder structure of raspberry pi /home/pi/my_device_app/
+hit edit on githib to see this properly formated this is the folder structure of raspberry pi /home/pi/my_device_app/
 │
 ├── startup.py            # Boot entry — decides pairing vs main